Datar Kaur: Issue and descendants

 In 1801, she gave birth to Crown Prince Kharak Singh, the heir apparent of the Sikh Empire earning her the title of Ranjit Singh's queen consort.

-According to the pedigree table of the Lahore Royal Family she bore Ranjit Singh two other sons Rattan Singh and Fateh Singh, who passed away in infancy.
+According to the pedigree table of the Lahore Royal Family she bore Ranjit Singh two other sons Rattan Singh and Fateh Singh, who died in infancy.

 In 2020, Sandeep Singh Sukerchakia, 7th generation great-grandson of Maharaja Ranjit Singh and Maharani Datar Kaur from their son Rattan Singh, wrote a detailed letter to Narendra Modi, the Prime Minister of India insisting the inclusion of Punjabi Language in the New Jammu and Kashmir official Language Bill of 2020.

 Her other descendants include- Late Lt Gen Jagdishwar Singh Nakai who joined the Indian army just when the Second World War broke out and served in the Burma Campaign.
 He was later to see action in all subsequent wars of independent India till his retirement in 1979 after serving as the General Officer in Command, Central Command.
 Lt Gen Nakai was a recipient of the Param Vishisht Seva Medal.
 Former Chief Minister of Punjab (Pakistan), Sardar Arif Nakai and Pakistani politician, Sardar Asif Nakai are also the direct descendants of the Nakais.